 Antelope Canyon is a 0.6 mile lightly trafficked loop trail located near Page, AZ that offers scenic views and is good for all skill levels.
-The trail is primarily used for hiking, walking, and nature trips and is accessible year-round.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Just pure beauty!
 It does cost $8/person to enter and $20/person for the mandatory tour of the lower canyons, but worth it.
 Go early because the crowds flood in after 10 am.

 This was truly a beautiful place.
 Yes, it was crowded, but I can see why.
 We had a great guide who helped us with our cameras and talked to us about the area.
 We went in the early afternoon and had great colors to see.

 Pretty darn busy if folks slow down for a bunch of selfies.
 Some great photo opportunities can still be had if you are quick about it.
 Our guide actually knew a few key places and helped set up some shots.

 Easy trail but can take you hours to get through due to picture taking and enjoying the cool weather away from the sun.
 I've been on this trail a few times and it just gets better.

 My iPhone camera did better than my slr.

 Don't worry about getting the national geographic shot and enjoy it.

 Amazing structures, you are sure to get some gorgeous photos!
 It's more a nature walk than anything.
 The light is beautiful.
 Definitely worth a visit!

 Hard to review, 5 stars for Beauty, 3 stars for being a hike.
 It's a nature tour with ladders, Super crowded, but worth a look at least once, if you got the time & the MONEY